VirtualPlanetaryLaboratory/bigplanet/docs/Keys.rst

 Understanding Keys
 ==================

-Keys are the bread and butter of ``bigplanet``.
+Keys are the bread and butter of ``BigPlanet``.
 The keys are the names of the
-variables that can be extracted from a bigplanet archive.
+variables that can be extracted from a BigPlanet archive.

 .. note::